 Our tobacco tour/horseback ride started at 1pm, so we needed to grab some lunch.
-Tito showed us where the nearest lunch spot was and a way he went to where ever he was staying for the night.
+Tito showed us where the nearest lunch spot.

-Jose', the Cuban cowboy, met us at our Casa at 1pm sharp, and we went a-walkin down the road, right through the middle of the festival.
+Jose', the Cuban cowboy, met us at our Casa at 1pm sharp, and we went a-walkin down the road, right through the middle of a festival.

-Jose' spoke a little English, so we never found out what the festival was for?!?
+Jose' only knew a few words of English, so we never found out what the festival was for?!

 Our answer was always "Festival"!
 "Festival"!

-About 30 minutes down the road we arrived at the tobacco hut and greeted the farmer.
+About 30 minutes down the road we arrived at the tobacco hut and met the farmer.
 He did not speak English.
 Thanks goodness for Google translate, it worked in the hut and we had a great conversation!

-He showed us the tobacco fields, the drying hut and explained that the tobacco took a year to grow; dries for a month, then cures in the hut.
+He showed us his tobacco fields, the drying hut and explained that the tobacco took a year to grow, dries for a month, then cures in the hut.

-The next morning, the hosts served breakfast which consisted of a round cheese sandwich (with or without meat), toast with mango preserve, oily eggs, fresh mango juice fruit and coffee.
+The next morning, the hosts served breakfast which consisted of a round cheese sandwich (with or without meat), toast with mango preserve, oily eggs, ( easy to swallow ) fresh mango juice fruit and coffee.
 It was nice.

-Tito arrived at 9am sharp to take us back to Havanna.
+Tito arrived at 9am sharp to take us back to Havana.
 We asked him if we could get an internet card, which was just 6 blocks away.
 No problem.

 Monday morning, I had a rush of internal activity and it wasn't from the coffee.
-Something was in me, causing a rukus in the bathroom, I was SICK.
+Something was in me, causing a ruckus in the bathroom, I was sick.

-Soooo, it was either brushing my teeth with the water OR the left over fish.
+Sooo, it was either brushing my teeth with the water OR the leftover fish.

 Jonathan was fine, he did not eat fish or brush his teeth with the faucet water, so we'll never really know where I adopted the Cuban bacteria.

 If you want ice cream, a can of Pringles, Or a nasty looking bread and meat sandwich, you are good to go, so it was a no for us.

 1. We flew on Jet Blue out of Fort Lauderdale.
 You can purchase your Visa at a booth near your out-going gate, the cost is $50 for each person.
 The line was long, so make sure you have enough time between flights, it took about 40 minutes there, maybe you will get lucky.

-2. We felt privileged to be able to visit Cuba on 2017!
+2. We felt privileged to be able to visit Cuba!
 The Cuban people are extremely friendly, just smile and say "Buenos Dias"!
-We felt perfectly safe walking around with camera's and phones in sight, just use the same "common sense" security measures that you would on any trip.
+We felt perfectly safe walking around with cameras and phones in sight, just use the same "common sense" security measures that you would on any trip.

-3. Not ALL bars and restaurants have great Mojitos in Cuba.
+3. Not all bars and restaurants have great Mojitos in Cuba.
 The Bar/Restaurant La Bodeguita del Medio is where the Mojito was born, our favorite for Mojitos And Daiquiris was Floriditas --oh my, so good.
-Easy to find, Great Drinks click for their website.
+Easy to find, click here for their website: Great Drinks

-4. If you are not traveling in a tour group and decide to stay in a Casa Particular, ask your host about the distance and cost of the taxi.
-I will tell you from Miramar, which was a safe quiet neighborhood, the cost was $30 CUC to the airport and $20 CUC into the city for a drop off~ We finally got that worked out with Walfrido.
+4. If you are staying in a Casa Particular, ask your host about the distance and cost of the taxi.
+I will tell you from Miramar, which was a safe quiet neighborhood, the cost was $30 CUC to the airport and $20 CUC into the city for a drop off.
+We finally got that worked out with Walfrido.
 Our trip to Vinales was $200 CUC round trip, some tour companies charge $250.

-6. It is possible to exchange your money at the airport before heading into Havana and when you leave.
+6. You can exchange your money at the airport before you leave Havana but...
 Departure lines can be long.
-After standing in line 40 minutes our clerk decided to go to lunch, office CLOSED, until he returned.
-There are two lines, but the other was way to long to start over.
-We should have got in line earlier, but we were trying to find FOOD.
-We never exchanged our last $40 CUC's.
+After standing in line 40 minutes our clerk decided to go to lunch, OFFICE CLOSED, until he returned.
+Our flight was leaving in 35 minutes, we never exchanged our last $40 CUC's.
 So, please get in early and don't bother looking for food, eat before you go to the airport.

 7. As mentioned above, take a little more money than you think you might need.
-We had scheduled a Havanna City bike tour on our last full day and did not have enough for that~next time.
+We had scheduled a Havana City bike tour on our last full day and did not have enough $ for that~next time.

-8. Bring Toilet Paper, if your traveling outside Havana and need to stop before another major city, there is a good chance that you will either have to tip someone to get a handful or it just ain't there!
+9. Bring toilet paper and bottled water if your traveling outside Havana and need to stop before another major city, there is a good chance that you will either have to tip someone to get a handful of TP or it just ain't there!
 Don't expect water to be provided on tours and it can be hot.
 Always bring water.